Discover Cities and Towns in the Triangle

 Take one trip into Downtown Fuquay Varina and you’ll immediately find yourself stepping back in time.
 Local shops and restaurants fill the historic downtown area, neighbors wave and say "hello," and the slower pace of life is a breath of fresh air.
 Fuquay Varina may be a small town, but it's not lacking in things to do.

 This Triangle community has the perfect blend of small-town culture and big-city amenities.
 Garner offers a laid-back pace of life and tree-lined streets, yet the White Oak Shopping Center and proximity to Downtown Raleigh give residents plenty to do just minutes from home.

 Holly Springs is a quickly growing community in the Triangle.
-Its amenities include brand new shopping centers, new construction communities, and modern athletic facilities, yet this town hasn't forgotten its roots as a small village.
-Residents still say "hello" to each other and neighborhoods still host plenty of community events.
+Its amenities include brand-new shopping centers, new construction communities, and modern athletic facilities, yet this town hasn't forgotten its roots as a small village.
+Residents still say "hello" to each other and neighborhoods host plenty of community events.